Merkel cells are a type of neuroendocrine cell. This means they have features of both nerve cells and hormone-making cells.

 Treatment options can include surgery, radiation or medical therapy.
 Because treatment options remain limited for Merkel cell carcinoma, when available and appropriate, clinical trials are often recommended.

-Following staging, treatment is often done with more than 1 method.
+Following staging, treatment is often done with more than one method.
 Treatment methods include:

 Clinical And Translational Research, Advanced Skin Cancer, Data Science, R